Freelance Writers’ Rates

 Writers who live in a major metropolis, like Toronto or New York City, have a much higher standard of living to pay for and also live in a better-paying market.
 They will likely charge more.

 Some writers use only their latest version of MS Office, which could date back to 2003.
-Other writers, though, may use a variety of software for writing and editing, pay for access to various research sources, and also use more advanced tools to help manage their business.
+Other writers, though, may use a variety of software for writing and editing, pay for access to various research sources, and also use more advanced tools to help manage their business, which in turn means higher efficiencies for their clients.

 A writer acting as a ghost writer for the listed author on the book will charge considerably more, because they can’t include that publication in their own portfolio.
 (If they could, then anyone could discover the true writer behind a book and the listed author will be exposed.)